 Clock speed directly and linearly influences the total power dissipation of the device and therefore the junction temperature.
-As a rule, the user should select the lowest internal clock speed possible to support a given application to minimize power dissipation.
-Typically, the usable frequency output bandwidth from a DDS is limited to 40% of the clock rate to ensure that the requirements on the output low-pass filter are reasonable.
+As a rule, to minimize power dissipation, the user should select the lowest possible internal clock speed to support a given application.
+Typically, the usable frequency output bandwidth from a DDS is limited to 40% of the clock rate to ensure that the requirements of the output low-pass filter are reasonable.
 For a typical DDS application, the system clock frequency should be 2.5 times the highest desired output frequency.